Ham Sandwich (band): Formation and early years (2003-06)

-Ham Sandwich was formed by Podge McNamee and Niamh Farrell at a crucifixion party on Good Friday 2003, initially with McNamee as guitarist and McNamee and Farrell as vocalists.
-McNamee and Fred Cooke had been friends since childhood, growing up in Kells, County Meath, and Farrell had befriended McNamee upon her recent return to Ireland after spending several years in Scotland.
+Ham Sandwich was formed by John Moore, Podge McNamee and Niamh Farrell at a crucifixion party on Good Friday 2003, initially with Moore as guitarist and McNamee and Farrell as vocalists.
+McNamee and Moore had been friends since childhood, growing up in Kells, County Meath, and Farrell had befriended McNamee upon her recent return to Ireland after spending several years in Scotland.
 Brian Darcy, who McNamee had known from school, was recruited as a guitarist and Ollie Murphy joined soon after as the group's drummer.
-They suggested the band's name at an early rehearsal session, initially as a joke, before it was officially adopted by the band.
+Moore suggested the band's name at an early rehearsal session, initially as a joke, before it was officially adopted by the band.
 The band initially faced much criticism for their unusual name, most notably by U2 frontman Bono, but Farrell has defended the choice to keep the name stating: "I suppose we were a bit stubborn at first and then I think it got so far that we couldn't change it because then we would have been known as 'so-and-so, formerly known as 'Ham Sandwich' and there's nothing worse than having to put that on a poster, but people have started warming to it."

-The band spent the next year writing and rehearsing songs, with their then bass player as their primary songwriter, before giving their first live performance in their home town of Kells.
+The band spent the next year writing and rehearsing songs, with Moore as their primary songwriter, before giving their first live performance in their home town of Kells.
 They released their debut single, "Sad Songs", in August 2005.
 Rather than seeking a record label contract, the band published the single on their own independent label, Route 109A Records, named for the bus route between Kells and Dublin.
 The decision to release their first single independently, rather than seek a major record label deal, came from a desire to work and develop at their own pace, as well as to retain control over their own music.
 All of the band's subsequent releases have been on their own label.
 The band continued to tour around Ireland throughout 2006, releasing two further singles, "St. Christopher" on 20 February and "Words" on 19 September.